Table of Contents

 Enzyme Defects That Can Lead to an Altered Uric Acid Level

-The uric acid level plays a clinical role since, during a solubility products exceedance (ca. 7 mg / 100 ml), a urate crystal deficit in the tissue can occur.
-Moreover, this can cause local inflammations – the corresponding clinically manifest disease is called gout.
+The uric acid level plays a clinical role since, during a solubility products exceedance (ca. 7 mg/100 ml), a urate crystal deficit in the tissue can occur.
+Moreover, this can cause local inflammation – the corresponding clinically manifest disease is called gout.

 Along with purine metabolism, enzyme defects can lead to either an increased or a diminished uric acid level.
 Among others, enzyme defects that can cause an increased uric acid level are a partial and a complete lack of hypoxanthine-guanine-phosphoribosyltransferase.
 A partial lack prevents the recycling of IMP to GMP, thus increasing the de novo purine synthesis.
 The respective disease is called Kelley Seegmiller syndrome.

 A complete hypoxanthine-guanine-phosphoribosyltransferase lack is called Lesch Nyhan syndrome.
-Clinically, affected children present a trio of hyperuricemia, progressive kidney insufficiency and neurologic symptoms, for example the tendency to self-mutilation.
+Clinically, affected children present a trio of hyperuricemia, progressive kidney insufficiency and neurologic symptoms, for example the tendency to self-mutilate.

 One enzyme defect, which, on the other hand, can lead to a diminished uric acid level, is a reduced xanthine oxidase activity (xanthinurie).